pnp/sp-dev-fx-webparts/samples/react-script-editor-onprem/README.md

 1.0.0.12|April 15th, 2019|Re-fix for pad removal of web part
 1.0.0.13|July 1th, 2019|Downgrade to SPFx v1.4.1 to support SP2019
 1.0.0.14|Oct 13th, 2019|Added resolve to fix pnpm issue.
 Updated author info.
+1.0.0.15|Mar 16th, 2020|Renamed package file.
+Linked to SPO only version.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**